ValueCell-ai/valuecell/README.md

 # ValueCell
 ValueCell is a community-driven, multi-agent platform for financial applications.

-It will give you a TOP financial Agents team to help you manage your profoile.
+It provides a team of TOP investment Agents to help manage your portfolio.

 # Screenshot